-Coffee Cup Café’s outdoor deck offers panoramic views of the North Carolina Smokies and is the perfect spot to enjoy breakfast with your best “fur”iend.
+Coffee Cup Cafe’s outdoor deck offers panoramic views of the North Carolina Smokies and is the perfect spot to enjoy breakfast with your best “fur”iend.
 The cafe prides itself on using locally grown and produced ingredients to create its fresh menu.
-If you need a jump-start, don’t miss out on their homemade coffee drinks.
-Also known for their creative lunch offerings like the Turkey Florentine Grill, go ahead and grab a picnic spread for today’s hiking adventure.
+If you need a jump start, don’t miss out on its homemade coffee drinks.
+Also known for its creative lunch offerings like the Turkey Florentine Grill, go ahead and grab a picnic spread for today’s hiking adventure.

 Max Patch Hike

-Hop on I-40 West towards Tennessee but before you cross the state line, take Exit 7 at Harmon’s Den and turn right onto Cold Spring Rd.
-A six mile drive up a beautiful winding road will bring you to the Max Patch parking area.
-Max Patch is a 4,600 foot mountain bald that offers acres of wide open clearings with offer amazing, unobstructed views and plenty of room for your pup to run free.
+Hop on I-40 West toward Tennessee, but before you cross the state line, take Exit 7 at Harmons Den and turn right onto Cold Spring Rd.
+A six-mile drive up a beautiful winding road will bring you to the Max Patch parking area.
+Max Patch is a 4,600-foot mountain bald offering acres of wide-open clearings that offer amazing, unobstructed views and plenty of room for your pup to run free.
 Multiple hiking trails can be accessed, including a popular section of the Appalachian Trail.

 Check out our Craft Breweries!

-There’s no doubt you and Fido worked up a thirst so treat yourself to an afternoon at our craft breweries.
-Haywood County is home to four locally owned and operated microbreweries: Boojum Brewing, BearWaters Brewery, Frog Level Brewery, and Tipping Point Tavern and three of the four are pup-friendly!
+There’s no doubt you and Fido worked up a thirst, so treat yourself to an afternoon at our craft breweries.
+Haywood County is home to four locally owned and operated microbreweries: Boojum Brewing, BearWaters Brewery, Frog Level Brewery, and Tipping Point Brewery and Tavern, and three of the four are pup-friendly!
 BearWaters, Boojum (Brewery only, not Taproom) and Frog Level will gladly welcome your four-legged growler at their brewery.
-Spend the afternoon trying out their various taps and don’t forget to grab an actual growler of your favorite brew to take home.
+Spend the afternoon trying out their various taps and don’t forget to grab a growler of your favorite brew to take home.

-Breakfast at Trail Head Bakery & Cafe & Smoky Mountain Dog Bakery
+Breakfast at Trailhead Café & Bakery and Smoky Mountain Dog Bakery

-Stop by Trailhead Bakery and grab yourself a fresh breakfast sandwich or sweet pastry to go along with a cup of coffee.
-While your there, pick up a picnic lunch because today you’re heading for the Blue Ridge Parkway.
+Stop by Trailhead Café & Bakery and grab yourself a fresh breakfast sandwich or sweet pastry to go along with a cup of coffee.
+While you’re there, pick up a picnic lunch, because today you’re heading for the Blue Ridge Parkway.
 Afterwards, head down the street to Smoky Mountain Dog Bakery and let your pup pick out some special treats.
-Voted as one of “America’s Best Bakeries for Dogs” by The Daily Meal, this unique dog bakery prides itself on their homemade dog treats that are both healthy and tasty.
-There is also a wide range of specialty dog toys and accessories that you won’t find anywhere else in town.
+Voted as one of “America’s Best Bakeries for Dogs” by The Daily Meal, this unique dog bakery prides itself on its homemade dog treats that are both healthy and tasty.
+There is also a wide range of specialty dog toys and accessories you won’t find anywhere else in town.

 Explore Black Balsam Knob Area

 The 46 miles of the Blue Ridge Parkway that run through Haywood County are one of the most popular attractions in the area.
-After breakfast head up Highway 276 to hop on the Parkway.
-Go South and just past milepost 420, look for the road to Black Balsam on the right.
+After breakfast head up Hwy.
+276 to hop on the Parkway.
+Go south, and just past milepost 420 look for the road to Black Balsam on the right.
 The Black Balsam Knob area is the perfect customizable hike for you and Fido.
-This section of trails includes some of the most spectacular mountains and balds in the Southern Appalachians, including Black Balsam Knob, Sam Knob, and Tennent Mountain.
-These treeless mountaintops draw people from afar due to their sweeping views and alpine appearance.
+This section of trails includes some of the most spectacular mountains and balds in the Southern Appalachians, including Black Balsam Knob, Sam Knob and Tennent Mountain.
+These treeless mountaintops draw people from afar thanks to their sweeping views and alpine appearance.
 After a morning of hiking, find a cool rock or grassy patch and enjoy your delicious picnic.